Skip to main content

 docker compose up -d

-The server will be available at http://localhost:8080.
+The server runs at http://localhost:8080.

 Sending Results to the Server